Documentation of Effutu

 it has subject agreement markers

-The primary objective of the projects is to document the language to deposit the material in archive and use it for a descriptive grammar.
+The primary objective of the projects is to document the language to collection the material in archive and use it for a descriptive grammar.

 Generally, the data, including the video, audio, still photos were collected between August 2011 and June 2012.
 The videos, audios, and still photos of Petu festival were collected in September 2011 when the festival was held in Simpa.
 The videos and audios of elicitations, natural speech events, and staged events were collected mainly between August and December 201.
 The still photos of fish species were taken in May 2012.
 Transcriptions and translations were done between January and June 2012.
 All collections were collected by the researcher, Nana Ama Agyeman.